-Crushed fire glass design provides classic aesthetic in any fire pit.
-Available in range of exciting colors, including platinum, gold and copper.
+Crushed fire glass design provides a classic aesthetic in any fire pit.
+Available in a range of exciting colors, including platinum, gold, and copper.
 Bright and lustrous.
-Free samples available to order.
+Free samples are available to order.

 Pricey for 10 pounds of glass.

-Stunning look available in a variety of colors, including amber, cobalt, and emerald.
-Low price for 10-pound bag.
+Stunning looks are available in a variety of colors, including amber, cobalt, and emerald.
+Low price for a 10-pound bag.
 Smooth exterior makes for easy application.
 Simple cleaning.

 While most products arrive as advertised, breakage may occur.

-Recycled glass pieces may be used in fire pits, terrariums, and outdoor landscaping.
+Recycled glass pieces that may be used in fire pits, terrariums, and outdoor landscaping.
 Shard design offers a classic look.
-Bright colors available.
+Bright colors are available.
 The 20-pound bag provides comprehensive coverage.